The Aura Skirt By Papercut Pattens

 And then there’s the generous waist tie which feeds through two back belt loops, giving great options to tie at front, back, side, wherever.

 I’d originally planned on making my Aura in this linen but then became thoroughly distracted by a shiny, new designer-end arrival.
 Being distracted by both new fabric and the slide into winter, I figured it was a better trans-seasonal option, and I do love a piece of clothing that takes you across all the seasons.
-The fabric is our Block Check Mustard (UPDATE – now sold out but still available in Orange) and, although it looks and feels like a lightweight wool flannel (read: soooooooft), it’s actually a 52% cotton 48% silk noil.
+The fabric is our Block Check Mustard (UPDATE – now sold out) and, although it looks and feels like a lightweight wool flannel (read: soooooooft), it’s actually a 52% cotton 48% silk noil.
 Fabric magic.

 I really, really love a pattern that offers an online tutorial to supplement the written instructions (which are presented beautifully!) and this one does.
 It’s nicely reassuring and extra clarifying for those moments when you read a step, over and over, and it doesn’t quite click.
 By and large, the pattern is super-straightforward and the only bit which – for me – called for a bit more concentration and close consultation of aforementioned online tutorial is where you create the opening for the waist tie.
 Here’s where I’ll insert a fabric tip – don’t go for anything too bulky because there’s a pretty narrow turn through that happens here.